The most famous Egyptologists in history and their incredible discoveries

 Egyptologists use many different methods to learn about ancient Egypt.
 They often study ancient texts and inscriptions, as well as artifacts like sculptures and pottery.

-They also use modern scientific techniques, such as carbon dating, to date objects and determine their age.
+Over the last few decades, they have also begun to use more modern scientific techniques, such as carbon dating, to analyze objects and determine their age.

 Ancient Egyptian mummy